erland-ramadhan/SARS-CoV-2-Variants-Clustering/README.md

 python Calculate_F1.py
 ```

-## Results
+## How about the performance?

 The following are the results after running the repo on MacBook Pro 2020 with Intel(R) i7 Core Processor.
+There are 62657 observations with 9261 features (due to k-mers with k set equal to 3).

-> The results for K-Modes and Fuzzy C-Means clustering on original feature vectors where feature selection is not applied on feature vectors.
+> Results for K-Modes and Fuzzy C-Means clustering on original feature vectors (without feature selection) are not available due to predicted runtimes exceeding a day.

 ### $F_1$ Scores
 <img src="./F1_scores.svg">

+The plots show high $F_1$ scores across variants when clustering feature vectors processed with LASSO feature selection.
+K-Modes and Fuzzy C-Means perform best, with K-Means also scoring high but exhibiting higher variance across Beta, Delta, and Epsilon variants.

 ### Runtimes
 <img src="./Runtimes.svg">

+The runtime comparison shows K-Modes as the slowest clustering method.
+K-Means with LASSO feature selection method is the fastest but doesn't achieve the higher $F_1$ scores seen on Fuzzy C-Means with LASSO feature selection method.

+## Don't Skip This!

+You can experiment with different methods and even larger spike protein sequence datasets, maybe also includes newer variants like Omicron.